VitorBarbosaDev/barbosathebarber/README.md

 ### Accessibility

-I made sure to follow all the best practices when it came to accessibility here is what i did
+I adhered to all the recommended guidelines for accessibility.
+Here's what I implemented:

-* Using semantic HTML.
+* Utilized semantic HTML for better structure and understanding.
-* Using descriptive alt attributes on images on the site.
+* Included detailed alt attributes for images on the site.
-* Providing information for screen readers where there are images used and no text - for example the review I typed the words in the image.
+* Added information for screen readers where images were used without accompanying text - for instance, I typed out the words in the image for the review.
-* Ensuring that there is a sufficient colour contrast throughout the site.
+* Ensured a sufficient color contrast across the site for better visibility.
-* Every link on the site has aria labels to ensure screen readers know exactly what they do.
+* All links on the site are equipped with aria labels to provide clear instructions to screen readers.

 ## Technologies Used